ProyectosDeProgramacion/Proyecto-Alquiler/README.md

 - Main Branch: 'main'

 Furthermore, we have the following branches that correspond to the two modules of the project that have been mentioned throughout the 'Daily Scrums’: More info by going throught the README.md of each branch.
 - Module 1.
-Filtro Coches: 'filtro-coches'
+Cars Filter Prediction (Predicción de Filtro Coches): 'filtro-coches'
 - Module 2.
-Listado Coches: 'listado-coches'
+Cars List Receipt (Recibo de Listado Coches): 'listado-coches'